cosydney/flatlist_scrollview_rn/README.md

-I remember struggling using FlatList when I started react native and this repo is an example of it using ScrollView with some footer.
+I remember struggling using FlatList when I started react native and this repo is an example of it using ScrollView with some clickable progress par footer.

 ## Scrollabale form using React Native FlatList and ScrollTo method

 copy paste the following in your terminal to see it in action :

 ```git clone https://github.com/cosydney/flatlist_scrollview_rn.git && cd flatlist_scrollview_rn && npm install && yarn install && npm run ios```